wensley-rushing/opensees-gallery/content/en/examples/FrameCycling/index.md

 Although the parameters for defining these two elements are the same, a beam-column member needs to be modeled differently using these two elements to achieve a comparable level of accuracy.
-The intent of this example is to show how to properly model inelastic beam-columns with both FF and DF.
+The intent of this example is to show how to properly model inelastic beam-columns with both force and displacement formulations.

 |    |     |
 | :--- | :--- |